LEAP-at-Chapman/Intro-to-Logic-Programming/eight-queens.md

 Restart Prolog with `swipl -f eight-queens.pl`.

 Enter `trace.` and skim over [Debugging with trace](trace.pdf).
-Enter `solution(X)` again.
+Enter `solution(X).` again.
 Use the `return` key to look into the execution of a predicate and use `s` to skip directly to the end of the execution of a predicate.
 Before you enter `s` make a guess of what result you expect.
 (Learning happens when you update your mental model due to an unexpected answer.)
 Enter `a` to abort the execution.
 That is useful when you got lost in the execution and want to start over again.

 Be prepared to explain in the next lecture what you learned.